Things we like

 Perhaps more off-road capability like you get with a Subaru XV or Suzuki Jimny.

-Other comparatively priced and equipped small SUVs worth considering include the Citroen C3 Aircross, Hyundai Kona, Honda HR-V, Mitsubishi ASX, and Toyota C-HR.
+Other comparatively priced and equipped small SUVs worth considering include the Citroen C3 Aircross, Honda HR-V, Mitsubishi ASX.

 We think mid-priced Seltos Sport+ with the 2.0-litre FWD drivetrain is the pick of the bunch.
 It costs about $2500 more than the Sport with the Safety Pack, which seems good value when you think of the additional features it brings.